A Rowan Student’s Disney College Program Journey

 One Rowan University Student Breaks Down Barriers All Year Round, Not Just During Awareness Months In 1997, sociologist Judy Singer introduced a new terminology to the world of science/medical world called neurodiversity, which is a concept that helps those to understand that there are varied ways that each person’s brain processes information, functions, and presents […]

-Community College to a 4 Year University
+From Community College to a 4-Year University Experience

 Three students walking around Rowan College of South Jersey campus.